rkingett/accessible-writer/README.md

 - XHTML 1.0 Strict valid and HTML 5 friendly code
 - minimal bloat in the generated markup
-- focus on accessibilityy
+- focus on accessibility
 - - semantic, minimal markup for screen readers
 - minimal added CSS for partially sighted users
 - easy to read source code
 - minimal config required to get started and use in Hugo
 - RSS subscription support
 - favors fully-blind users over partially or fully sighted users
 - mobile-last development because there are other people better than me that can do this better.